lemlac/mulem/docs/reference.md

 message = match e is | OpenError{filename}: "Open error: {filename}" | _: "Unknown error"
 ```

 You can have multiple patterns match to one case.
 If any of the patterns destructure with a variable, the same variable name and type must be in all patterns.
 If not, use a wildcard `_` in each pattern or omit the tuples part entirely to disable destructuring.
+Otherwise, use a fallback in the pattern.

 ```
 match choice is